LennaHammer/English/EVP/out/words_adjective.md

 - Ginny is a very smart kid.
 - Why don't you fix it if you're so smart?
 - He's smart enough to know he can't run the business without help.
-- Quitting that job was a smart move.
+- Quitting that job was a smart `move`.

 ## 704. smooth ## adjective
 /smuːð/ REGULAR SURFACE